Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A good character is the best tombstone.
-Carve your name on hearts, not on marble."
+> "Expect the best of yourself, and then do what is necessary to make it a reality."
-> — **Charles Spurgeon**
+> — **Ralph Marston**

 ---

-_Last updated: 25 December 2025 ⏳_
+_Last updated: 26 December 2025 ⏳_